-On November 11, 2015, we terminated the May 26, 2015 agreement with Aspire and entered into a new common stock purchase which provides that, upon the terms and subject to the conditions and limitations set forth therein, Aspire Capital is committed to purchase up to an aggregate of \$25.0 million of our shares of Common Stock over the approximately 30-month term of the Purchase Agreement.
-Concurrently with entering into the Purchase Agreement, we also entered into a registration rights agreement with Aspire Capital in which we agreed to register 405,747 shares of our common stock.
+On November 11, 2015, we terminated our prior agreement with Aspire Capital Fund, LLC ("Aspire Capital") and entered into a new common stock purchase agreement.
+Concurrently with entering into the new purchase agreement, we also entered into a registration rights agreement with Aspire Capital in which we agreed to register 405,747 shares of our common stock.

-During the first quarter of 2016, we sold a total of 405,747 shares of Common Stock to Aspire Capital Fund LLC under the stock purchase agreement dated November 11, 2015 with aggregate gross proceeds to the Company of \$2,177,083, or net proceeds of \$2,133,973 after deducting costs of the offering.
+During the first quarter of 2016, we sold a total of 405,747 shares of common stock to Aspire Capital under the stock purchase agreement dated November 11, 2015 with aggregate gross proceeds to the Company of \$2.2 million, or net proceeds of \$2.1 million after deducting costs of the offering.

-On May 25, 2016, we terminated the November 11, 2015 stock purchase agreement with Aspire Capital and entered into a new common stock purchase agreement with Aspire Capital which provided that, upon the terms and subject to the conditions and limitations set forth therein, Aspire Capital is committed to purchase up to an aggregate of \$10.0 million of shares of our common stock over the 30-month term of the purchase agreement, subject to the terms and conditions set forth therein.
-Concurrently with entering into the purchase agreement, we also entered into a registration rights agreement with Aspire Capital, in which we agreed to file one or more registration statements, as permissible and necessary to register under the Securities Act of 1933, registering the sale of the shares of our common stock that have been and may be issued to Aspire Capital under the purchase agreement.
+On May 25, 2016, the Company terminated the November 11, 2015 stock purchase agreement with Aspire Capital and entered into a new common stock purchase agreement with Aspire Capital which provided that, upon the terms and subject to the conditions and limitations set forth therein, Aspire Capital is committed to purchase up to an aggregate of \$10.0 million of shares of our common stock over the 30-month term of the purchase agreement, subject to the terms and conditions set forth therein.
+Concurrently with entering into the purchase agreement, the Company also entered into a registration rights agreement with Aspire Capital, in which the Company agreed to file one or more registration statements, as permissible and necessary to register under the Securities Act of 1933, registering the sale of the shares of our common stock that have been and may be issued to Aspire Capital under the purchase agreement.
 As part of the stock purchase agreement we issued 49,736 common shares as a commitment fee.
-The value of the common shares issued as a commitment fee of \$198,523 have been reflected as an addition to common stock of \$746 and \$197,777 in additional paid in capital which will be amortized over the life of the stock purchase agreement.
-As of March 10, 2017 no shares of stock have been sold to Aspire Capital under the May 25, 2016 purchase agreement
+The value of the common shares issued as a commitment fee of \$198,523 has been reflected as an addition to common stock and additional paid in capital of \$746 and \$197,777, respectively, which is amortized over the life of the stock purchase agreement.
+As of the date of filing this Annual Report with the SEC no shares of stock have been sold to Aspire Capital under the May 25, 2016 purchase agreement.
+As of December 31, 2017, 467,650 shares are available for sale to Aspire Capital under the May 25, 2016 purchase agreement.